montilab/nf-gwas-pipeline/README.md

 1. A symmetric matrix saved in rds format with both columns being subjects
 2. Can be replaced by 2\*kinship matrix
+3. GRM should always be a subset of phenotype and genotype files.

 <!-- end list -->